hmdc/fasrc-ondemand-loop/TROUBLESHOOTING.md

 - **Symptoms**: Attempting to stage or upload a file above a certain size immediately fails.
 Error messages mention exceeding the configured limit.
 - **Resolution**: Loop enforces `max_upload_file_size` for uploads (1 GB by default) and `max_download_file_size` for downloads (10 GB by default).
 Files above those thresholds are rejected by design.
 Suggest splitting the data into smaller archives or asking an administrator to raise the configured limit if policy allows.
 After adjusting the configuration, restart the application so the new limits apply.
 - **Escalation**: If the file is under the documented limit yet still fails, collect the filename, reported size, and connector logs for debugging.

+### How do I go back to the remote repository where my files are uploaded?
+- **Symptoms**: After sending files to a dataset, the user wants to verify them on the remote repository but cannot find a direct link from Loop.
+- **Resolution**: Open the project’s upload bundle and use the dataset name or URL in the bundle header to jump directly to the repository page for that dataset.【F:docs/guide/content/user_guide/uploading_files.md†L85-L111】 You can also reopen the dataset from the **Repository Activity** dialog (folder icon next to **Explore**) and choose **Open in Repository** to visit the remote site in a new tab.【F:docs/guide/content/user_guide/finding_data.md†L92-L118】
+- **Escalation**: If the link is missing or leads to an error, confirm the dataset URL saved in the upload bundle and coordinate with the repository administrator to ensure the dataset still exists.

 ## Exploring data